-ITS provides a custom Remote Office Hours Queue application for U-M instructors to host office hours over BlueJeans videoconferencing.
+ITS provides a custom Remote Office Hours Queue application for U-M instructors to host office hours via videoconferencing.
 Students log in to the application, see the number of people waiting in the instructor’s queue, and request to join the line.
-Remote Office Hours Queue automatically creates a unique and private BlueJeans meeting ID for the student’s own personal session.
+Remote Office Hours Queue automatically creates a unique and private meeting for the student’s own personal session.

-Note: Remote Office Hours Queue is a work in progress, and ITS continues to make improvements.
-Refer to the instructions below for the most current information on using the system:
+ITS continues to make improvements, so refer to the instructions below for the most current information on using the system:

 - U-M Remote Office Hours Queue website